Now, the VOA Learning English program, Words and Their Stories. On this program, we explain American English expressions a little more in depth.

 Today, we hear about a beautiful bird that gives us a rather sad expression.
 Christopher Jones Cruise brings us that story.

 The white swan, with its long, graceful neck, is among the most beautiful of birds.
 The swan is mostly silent through its life.
 It floats quietly on the water, unable to sing sweet songs like most other birds.

 In ancient times, however, people believed that the swan was given a special gift of song at the end of its life.
 They believed a swan sings a most beautiful song just before it dies.

-The ancient Greek philosopher Socrates talked of this 2,300 years ago.
+The ancient Greek philosopher Socrates talked of this more than 2,300 years ago.
 Socrates explained that the swan was singing because it was happy.
-The bird was happy because it was going to serve the Greek God Apollo.
+The bird was happy because it was going to serve the Greek god Apollo.
 Swans were holy to Apollo, the god of poetry and song.

 The story of the swan’s last song found a place in the works of other writers, including the early English writers Chaucer and Shakespeare.

 And, the expression "swan song" has long been a part of the English language.
 At first, "swan song" meant the last work of a poet, musician or writer.
 Now, it means the final effort of any person.
 Someone’s swan song usually is also considered that person’s finest work.